Join the 6th-largest U.S. Finance & Insurance Cluster in Greater Phoenix

 Arizona State University (ASU)

-ASU has been named the No. 1 Most Innovative School by U.S. News & World Report every year since 2015 and has been ranked in the top 1% of the world’s most prestigious universities by Times Higher Education.
-ASU is committed to partnering with corporate firms, educational institutions and government organizations to produce a high-quality workforce.
-ASU has more than 13,500 students enrolled in its highly regarded W.P.
+ASU has been named the most innovative school by U.S. News & World Report every year since 2015 and has been ranked in the top 1% of the world’s most prestigious universities by Times Higher Education.
+ASU has partnered with firms, institutions and organizations including the Association for Corporate Growth and National Association of Corporate Directors to produce a high-quality workforce.
+More than 19,000 students are enrolled in ASU’s highly regarded W.P.
 Carey School of Business.

 University of Arizona (UArizona)

-With its primary campus in Tucson, Arizona and secondary campus in Phoenix, UArizona offers a variety of programs significant to finance and insurance employers such as finance, accounting and management.
-UArizona’s highly-regarded Eller College of Management enrolls more than 7,000 future professionals annually.
+With its primary campus in Tucson, Arizona, and secondary campus in Phoenix, UArizona offers a variety of programs significant to finance and insurance employers such as finance, accounting, and management.
+UArizona’s highly regarded Eller College of Management enrolls more than 8,000 future professionals annually.
 Named the No. 4 Management Information System program by U.S. News and No. 7 MS in Cybersecurity by Cyber Degrees, UArizona provides top talent to local fintech and insurtech companies.

 Large Existing Cluster